Issyanofsky/k8s-monitoring/README.md

 for https:
-     certificate.yaml (under grafana). create a Certificate using clusterIssuer (existed in the cluster)
+     certificate.yaml (under grafana). create a Certificate using clusterIssuer (existed in the cluster). that's because a secret (with the certificate) cant be read from othe namespace.